Bipartite polygon models: entanglement classes and their nonlocal behaviour: Introduction

-To establish this, we study a class of GPT systems whose normalized state spaces are described by regular polygons \cite{Janotta11}.
-We then consider bipartite compositions of these models and make a systemic study on the structure of allowed entangled states.
-Note that nonlocal properties of the correlations obtained from a particular entangled state of these systems have been studied in \cite{Janotta11}.
-However, we show that there exist other classes of entangled states.
-For the bipartite pentagon system, we characterize the entangled states into two inequivalent classes, whereas for the bipartite hexagon system, six different entanglement classes are possible.
+To explore the possibilities of non-maximally entangled pure states in beyond quantum theories, we begin with a class of GPT systems whose normalized state spaces are described by regular polygons \cite{Janotta11}.
+We then consider the bipartite compositions of these models and make a systemic study on the structure of allowed entangled states.
+Note that nonlocal properties of the correlations obtained from a particular entangled state (with maximally mixed marginals) of these systems have been studied in \cite{Janotta11}.
+However, we show that there exist other classes of pure entangled states that are not connected with the earlier ones via local reversible transformations.
+In particular, for bipartite pentagon system, we characterize the entangled states into two inequivalent classes, whereas for the bipartite hexagon system, six different entanglement classes are possible.
 We then study the nonlocal strength of correlations obtained from these different classes of entangled states.
-While the CHSH value of the correlations obtained from the maximally entangled state of the bipartite pentagon system is upper bounded by Tsirelson's bound \cite{Janotta11}, we show that the non-maximally entangled state can yield a correlation that is post-quantum in nature.
-We have established this claim through the study of Hardy's nonlocality argument, an elegant form of nonlocality test \cite{Hardy93}.
-Several other interesting observations are reported.
-For instance, it has been shown that the maximally entangled state in odd gons never exhibits Hardy's nonlocality, whereas for even gons, they do, and with the optimal success probability decreasing with the number of vertices of marginal state spaces.
-On the other hand, it has also been shown that bipartite mixed states of these toy models can exhibit Hardy's locality, which is a strict no-go for the two-qubit case.
-We also discuss in-equivalence between entanglement and nonlocality in these models, which is well studied in quantum theory.
+It is already reported in \cite{Janotta11} that bipartite compositions of even-gon theories admit maximal CHSH violation beyond the Tsirelson's bound, which readily assures their unphysicality.
+However, this argument does not extend to the bipartite composition of odd-gon models as the CHSH violation in those models is upper bounded by Tsirelson's value.
+In contrast, our results, which deal with the Hardy-type nonlocality \cite{Hardy93}, reveal that the bipartite compositions of these operational models, with odd numbers of vertices, are able to produce beyond-quantum local input-output statistics.
+Moreover, we show that, unlike the two-qubit mixed entangled states, a class of mixed entangled states in such discrete operational models exhibit Hardy-type nonlocality.
+In addition, by putting restrictions on the maximal numbers of distinguishable pure preparations in any operational model, we figure out the kinematical topology that forbids such mixed entangled preparations of that theory to exhibit Hardy-type nonlocality.